shabin5785/react-notes/Notes_3.md

 - While the convention for higher-order components is to pass through all props to the wrapped component, this does not work for refs.
 That’s because ref is not really a prop — like key, it’s handled specially by React.
 If you add a ref to an element whose component is the result of a HOC, the ref refers to an instance of the outermost container component, not the wrapped component.The solution for this problem is to use the React.forwardRef API

+### Notes

+- React is unaware of changes made to the DOM outside of React.
+It determines updates based on its own internal representation, and if the same DOM nodes are manipulated by another library, React gets confused and has no way to recover.